 Once you have at least the outline of a good idea for the new product, you will then want to have the design elaborated with a little more detail.

-A designer will be able to pose a basic 3D design on CAD softwares that are detailed enough to ensure that the idea will work, but not so detailed that it consumes more than a couple of hours to complete the render.
+A designer will be able to pose a basic 3D design on CAD software that is detailed enough to ensure that the idea will work, but not so detailed that it consumes more than a couple of hours to complete the render.

 Once the basic design gets approved and you are ready with a solid conceptual model, it is time to devote your time to develop the details.